 Welcome to Karuna Society for Animals and Nature, Puttaparthi, India

 When I arrived in Puttaparthi with my husband and son in 1995, it didn’t take much time for me to see the suffering of animals all around.
-Countless street dogs with pups, many run over by buses on the main road.
-Donkeys dying on the side of the main road without any help.
+I saw countless street dogs with pups, often run over by buses on the main road.
+I was also concerned about donkeys dying on the side of the main road without any help.

 Setting up the shelter/clinic for treatment, in-patient care and sterilizations was the first step.
 Then our horizon widened and we became aware of the suffering of milking animals, starving calves and illegal transports to the slaughterhouses.
 In 2002 we rescued the first cows and buffaloes from illegal transport.
 Over time we have taken into our care more than 700 head of cattle.
 At present, approximately 300 head of cattle are with us including donkeys, a few horses and a camel.

 Becoming more and more aware of our wider environment, we found the suffering of wildlife appalling: hunting by the local communities, droughts, electrocution of wildlife by farmers to protect their crops; there is no end to it.

 At present, we are starting the construction of our new wildlife rescue centre close to the reserve forest, for which we need more support.
 There, sloth bears, deer, monkeys, birds and snakes will find the care they need.

 On a personal note, being so intimately involved with the lives of animals has given me a very profound experience of the oneness and equality of all life forms emanating from the Divine.